MercuryWorkshop/anuraOS/documentation/appdevt.md

 browser.openTab("https://google.com/");
 ```

-## libfilepicker
+### libfilepicker

 This library allows you to select files from inside of anura's filesystem.
-It returns a path and supports both files and folders.
+It returns a path(s) and supports both files and folders.

 ```js
 let picker = await anura.import("anura.filepicker");